estp/estp/specification.rst

 a native way to specify hierarchy is preferred if exists (e.g. using ``/`` if the name is a file path of part of it)

+Each part is limited for up to 63 bytes.
+Giving 261 byte limit for full name.

 Hostname
 ````````